ajlopez/AjGenesisNode-Express/README.md

 - 0.0.4: Published.
 Generate code for Express 4.x
 - 0.0.5: Published.
 First references.
 Install entity, model modules instead of using node_modules
 - 0.0.6: Published.
 Using entities folder in model
+- 0.0.7: Published.
+New folder structure, model and entity modules, init verb

 ## References